coreos/docs/os/switching-channels.md

 # Switching release channels

-Container Linux is released into alpha, beta, and stable channels.
-New features and bug fixes are tested in the alpha channel and are promoted bit-for-bit to the beta channel if no additional bugs are found.
+Container Linux is designed to be [updated automatically](https://coreos.com/why/#updates) with different schedules per channel.
+You can [disable this feature](update-strategies.md), although we don't recommend it.
+Read the [release notes](https://coreos.com/releases) for specific features and bug fixes.

 By design, the Container Linux update engine does not execute downgrades.
 If you're switching from a channel with a higher Container Linux version than the new channel, your machine won't be updated again until the new channel contains a higher version number.